 - You may be in an Insured or a Custodial scheme.

-- If it is Insured scheme, the Landlord or agent is holding the money but the scheme will adjudicate in any dispute but only in the first three months from when you moved out.
-Those with a cynical nature might wonder whether the delay in communications about it’ return are being ignored until you become ‘timed out’?
+- If it is in an Insured scheme, the Landlord or agent is holding the money but the scheme will adjudicate in any dispute but only in the first three months from when you moved out.
+Those with a cynical nature might wonder whether the delay in communications about its return are being ignored until you become ‘timed out’?
 So don’t hang about.

 - If it is in the Custodial scheme the scheme has your money and this does not have the same time restrictions.

 - If you cannot find your deposit protected with any of the 3 schemes it might not be protected which is a breach of the law* and you can apply to the courts for a penalty.